-It won’t be long before we are flipping our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
+It won’t be long before we are adjusting our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air equates to drier air that can affect our overall health.
-You may have never thought about monitoring humidity levels in your home, or maybe you’re looking to find just the perfect balance.
+You may have never considered monitoring humidity levels in your home, or maybe you’re looking to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for your house?
+But how do you know which system is the best for you?

 If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the end.

-There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.
+There are a couple things you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The size and capacity of a humidifier is based on gallons per day of operation.
-One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
+- Size—The humidifier’s size and capacity is based on gallons per day of operation.
+One way to determine what size you want is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

-- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+There are several models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 All homes and families are different.
-Our team at Wesley Wood Service Experts Heating & Air Conditioning can offer you a home health report to help you pick which humidifier is best for your home.
-And our assessment will ensure you are getting the best solution to fit your present HVAC system.
+Our team at Wesley Wood Service Experts can provide you with a home health report to help you pick which humidifier is appropriate for your home.
+And our assessment will make sure you are getting the best solution to fit your present HVAC system.
 We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
-You can reach us at or check out our online scheduler to make an appointment.
+You can reach us at 484-401-7577 or visit our online scheduler to make an appointment.